 Aruna D’Souza public talk

 Aruna D’Souza writes about modern and contemporary art; intersectional feminisms and other forms of politics; and how museums shape our views of each other and the world.
 She recently published Whitewalling: Art, Race & Protest in 3 Acts.
-D’Souza will be talking about the topics in her book and related issues in a free public talk that welcomes everyone.
+D’Souza’s free public talk was around the topics in her book and other related issues.

 “Ta-Nehisi Coates’s seminal essay “The Case for Reparations” informed the ethos of her foray back into art writing.
 “I started to think about what a reparative model of art criticism would be for me, and I decided that my reparative gesture would be [through] attention,” she told me, and for D’Souza, that involves asking herself: “Who does my writing serve?
 Is it useful to the people I feel have been left out of many conversations?
 For me, a lot of what the book is about is the question of how to be an ally and how that has broken down in these various situations.
 It’s an exercise for me as a non-Black writer of colour: How can I write about Black protest?
 And what’s my role to centre the arguments of Black artists?”